Available for MacBook (macOS 11+) or any laptop (Windows 7/8/10/11) with a standard 802.11a/b/g/n/ac/ax wireless network adapter.

 Check our other articles if you’re looking for the best WiFi channel scanner for Android or the best WiFi channel scanner app for iOS.

-A WiFi channel analyzer can detect all wireless networks in your area and find out which channel each network runs on.
 Most WiFi channel analyzer Windows and macOS apps then display the discovered wireless networks on a graph, making it easy to see which networks overlap and which don’t.

 If you’re interested in WiFi channel scanner apps for Windows because you would like to improve your network, you should pick a WiFi channel scanner app that supports all WiFi standards so you get as much information as possible, and you should also pick an app that’s easy to use so you don’t waste your time learning obscure commands just to see which wireless channel is likely to give you the best results.